dyl-lee/stock-analysis/README.md

 2. Create variable `tickerIndex` and initialize it to 0
 3. Create three output arrays to store data from each ticker: total volumes, ticker starting prices and ticker ending prices
 4. Create a `For` loop to initialize `tickerVolumes` to 0
-5. Create another `For` loop to loop over all rows in the spreadsheet.
+5. Create another `For` loop with iterator `i` to loop over all rows in the spreadsheet.
 For every increment of `i`, interrogate the Ticker column with decision statements similar to the original script to determine ticker volumes, starting and ending prices except using tickerIndex.
-This allows the use of `i` to iterate over rows, while `tickerIndex` is used to store values into the output arrays and participate in decision statements.
-Because we want to loop through the worksheet only once, we also need `tickerIndex` to increase before the next ticker (i.e. before `i` increments), therefore the additional line to increase `tickerIndex` by 1 if the cell in the first column matches `tickers(tickerIndex)` and if the next row does not match `tickers(tickerIndex)`.
+The use of independent iterators allows the use of `i` to iterate over rows, while `tickerIndex` is used to store values into the output arrays and participate in decision statements.
+Because we want to loop through the worksheet only once, we also need `tickerIndex` to increase before the next unique ticker is encountered, therefore an additional line was added to increase `tickerIndex` by 1 if the following conditions are satisfied: 1) the cell in the first column matches `tickers(tickerIndex)` and 2) if the next row does not match `tickers(tickerIndex)`.
 This means `tickerIndex` increases 12 times in one loop, storing data for each unique ticker.
 ```
 For i = 2 To RowCount
     tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value